About Memory Leaks

 }

-Arrays defined with the global keyword do not get recycled after a function or class method completes, so they have a long life cycle.
-In the above code, a memory leak occurs as the requests continue to increase.
-Likewise, arrays defined within functions or methods with the static keyword are also long life cycle arrays, and if the array infinitely expands, there will be a memory leak.
-For example:
+An array defined with the global keyword will not be reclaimed after the function or class method finishes execution, so it is a long lifespan array.
+The code above will produce a memory leak as requests continue to increase.
+Similarly, an array defined with the static keyword within a function or method is also a long lifespan array; if the array expands infinitely, it will also lead to a memory leak, such as:

 class Index